I. M. Pei: Meyerson Symphony Center, Dallas

 The opening of the Louvre Pyramid coincided with four other projects on which Pei had been working, prompting architecture critic Paul Goldberger to declare 1989 "the year of Pei" in The New York Times.
 It was also the year in which Pei's firm changed its name to Pei Cobb Freed & Partners, to reflect the increasing stature and prominence of his associates.
 At the age of 72, Pei had begun thinking about retirement, but continued working long hours to see his designs come to light.

 One of the projects took Pei back to Dallas, Texas, to design the Morton H. Meyerson Symphony Center.
 The success of city's performing artists, particularly the Dallas Symphony Orchestra then led by conductor Eduardo Mata, led to interest by city leaders in creating a modern center for musical arts that could rival the best halls in Europe.
 The organizing committee contacted 45 architects, but at first Pei did not respond, thinking that his work on the Dallas City Hall had left a negative impression.
 One of his colleagues from that project, however, insisted that he meet with the committee.
 He did and, although it would be his first concert hall, the committee voted unanimously to offer him the commission.
 As one member put it: "We were convinced that we would get the world's greatest architect putting his best foot forward."

-The project presented a variety of specific challenges.
 Because its main purpose was the presentation of live music, the hall needed a design focused on acoustics first, then public access and exterior aesthetics.
 To this end, a professional sound technician was hired to design the interior.
 He proposed a shoebox auditorium, used in the acclaimed designs of top European symphony halls such as the Amsterdam Concertgebouw and Vienna Musikverein.
 Pei drew inspiration for his adjustments from the designs of the German architect Johann Balthasar Neumann, especially the Basilica of the Fourteen Holy Helpers.
 He also sought to incorporate some of the panache of the Paris Opéra designed by Charles Garnier.